Manage incidents in Microsoft Defender XDR

-If the incident has been remediated, select Resolve incident to move the toggle to the right.
-Note that resolving an incident also resolves all the linked and active alerts related to the incident.
+Select Resolve incident to move the toggle to the right when an incident is remediated.
+Resolving an incident also resolves all the linked and active alerts related to the incident.

-An incident that is not resolved displays as Active.
+An incident that isn't resolved displays as Active.

 Specify the classification